A man died from Alaskapox last month. Here's what we know about the virus

 Alaskapox is a type of orthopoxvirus that infects mammals, including humans, and causes skin lesions.
 Other orthopoxviruses include the now-eradicated smallpox virus as well as mpox, which was previously known as monkeypox and experienced an outbreak of thousands of cases worldwide in 2022.

-"Orthopox viruses are zoonotic viruses, meaning that they circulate primarily within animal populations with spillover into humans occasionally," said Centers for Disease Control and Prevention epidemiologist Dr. Julia Rogers, as reported by Alaska Public Media.
+"Orthopoxviruses are zoonotic viruses, meaning that they circulate primarily within animal populations with spill over into humans occasionally," said Centers for Disease Control and Prevention epidemiologist Julia Rogers, as reported by Alaska Public Media.

 Alaska's Division of Public Health says the virus has been found primarily in small animals in the Fairbanks area, such as shrews and red-backed voles.